nextgis/docs_ngcom/source/intro.rst

 Intro
 =========

 Welcome!
-In this quickstart tutorial we'll describe the main features of your :ref:`Web GIS <ngcom_description>` and show you the fastest way to start managing your geodata with it.
+In this quickstart tutorial we'll describe main features of your :ref:`Web GIS <ngcom_description>` created at `nextgis.com cloud service <http://nextgis.com/>`_  and show you the fastest way to start managing your geodata with it.

 .. only:: latex